Jeff McLeod

-Jeffery McLeod (born 1955) is a Canadian biker who was one of the Port Hope 8, members of the Satan's Choice Motorcycle Club accused of murder.
+Jeffery McLeod (born 1955) is a Canadian outlaw biker who was one of the Port Hope 8, members of the Satan's Choice Motorcycle Club accused of murder.
 McLeod's conviction for second degree murder is controversial.

 Satan's Choice

 McLeod was born into a middle-class family in Scarborough (modern Toronto).
 As a student at Warden Avenue Public School and at Corvette Junior Public School his grades were outstanding until his parents divorced, which caused him to fell into depression and a related decline in his grades.
-A talented hockey player who was abnormally tall as a child as he stood 5'11 by the age of 12, McLeod had ambitions of becoming a professional hockey player in the National Hockey League.
+A talented hockey player who was abnormally tall as a child as he stood 5'11" by the age of 12, McLeod had ambitions of becoming a professional hockey player in the National Hockey League.
 McLeod played for the Toronto Marlboros, the junior A team for the Toronto Maple Leafs, but at the age of 15 McLeod was expelled on the account of him being too overweight to play hockey successfully.
 McLeod's most notable character trait was his compulsive over-eating, which led him to become obese and which ended the possibility of him ever playing for the Maple Leafs.
 He dropped out of high school in grade 11 and worked as a loader of newspapers in the garage of the Toronto Star newspaper.
 McLeod's task was to place bundles of Toronto Star newspapers onto the trucks that delivered them all over the greater Toronto area.

 In 1974 at the age of 19, he began to associate with members of Satan's Choice Motorcycle Club and in 1975 he joined Satan's Choice.
 McLeod explained his reasons for joining Satan's Choice as due to the sex appeal he garnered as an outlaw biker as he asked rhetorically "where else could a 320-pound man go to get laid?"
 Many women are attracted to men who embody the "Bad boy archetype" and in this way the obese McLeod found himself becoming a major sex symbol in Toronto after he started to wear a biker's vest with the Satan's Choice patch on the back.
 McLeod had no interest in motorcycles and he only joined Satan's Choice for the sex.
 His work ethic declined after he joined Satan's Choice as he was often too hung-over from parties to work and he became arrogant at the Toronto Star office as he become convinced that he was superior to anyone else because of his membership in Satan's Choice.
 In July 1976, he was fired from the Toronto Star for his poor work ethic and therefore officially lived on unemployment insurance payments.